SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 #### Phrase 3

 `limit pollution` was specified to avoid "pollution limits".
-The OSPAR convention is the Convention for the protection of the marine environment of the North-East Atlantic, and covers the prevention and elimination of pollution.
-The Water Framework Directive and Marine Strategy Framework Directives from the EU, and covers pollution and marine litter (respectively) as one of their topics.
-Global Programme of Action for the Protection of the Marine Environment from Land-based Activities is hosted by the UN environment program, and is an intergovernmental action program.
+* The OSPAR convention is the Convention for the protection of the marine environment of the North-East Atlantic, and covers the prevention and elimination of pollution.
+* The Water Framework Directive and Marine Strategy Framework Directives from the EU, and covers pollution and marine litter (respectively) as one of their topics.
+* Global Programme of Action for the Protection of the Marine Environment from Land-based Activities is hosted by the UN environment program, and is an intergovernmental action program.
+* MARPOL is the International convention for the prevention of pollution from ships (International Maritime Organization)

 `pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture.
 In this phrase, specific pollutants (e.g. `mercury`) do not need to be combined with `pollution or contamination`, because the action terms are all related to pollution.